-Carvalho advises that your dog must not have access to any other food, such as table scraps, bones or treats during the trial period.
-She also recommends transitioning your dog gradually by mixing small amounts of the new flavored food in with your dog’s old standby until you are feeding exclusively the new food.
+Carvalho advises that your dog must not have access to any other food, such as table scraps, bones, or treats during the trial period.
+She also recommends transitioning your dog gradually by mixing small amounts of the new flavored food with your dog’s old standby until you feed the new food exclusively.

-Dr. Carvalho also points out that once you’ve successfully concluded the trial and gotten your dog’s allergies under control, it is important to reintroduce treats one at a time, waiting six to eight weeks each time you introduce a new treat flavor, to make sure it does not lead to an allergic reaction again.
+Dr. Carvalho also points out that once you’ve successfully concluded the trial and gotten your dog’s allergies under control, it is essential to reintroduce treats one at a time.
+Wait six to eight weeks each time you introduce a new treat flavor to ensure it does not lead to an allergic reaction again.